asoffer/reflect-this-presentation/cppnow-2023/intro.md

 * Talk structured in the same way I think about design.
 * Problem: If you can't articulate what the problem is *and* why it's a problem, you'll never convince anyone it's worth solving. -- If you're familiar with mixins, you already understand this, but bear with me.
 * Priorities: Important to state explicitly.
 Tradeoffs.
-* Evaluate: Because tradeoffs, you'll want to explore several different directions.
-This is where you start to make some design decisions.
+* Evaluate: Explore what others have done, both in C++ and other languages.
+Start to make some decisions.
 * Implement: Only once you understand the problem space.
 * Iterate: You'll get it wrong the first try.